Skip to main content

 5. An approval or decline is provided back in the response (Bank of America provides a PAN token in every authorization response).

-To learn more about the DCE and these four types of integration methods to the Bank of America Gateway, refer to the Bank of America Gateway Integration Guide.
+To learn more about these four types of integration methods to the Bank of America Gateway, refer to the Bank of America Gateway Integration Guide.

 Did you find this article helpful?